copykira07/sql-data-warehouse-project/README.md

 This repository represents my hands-on practice in **SQL, data warehousing, ETL, data modeling, and data analytics**.

 Rather than focusing only on writing individual SQL queries, this project demonstrates how SQL can be used as part of a complete data pipeline — starting with raw operational data and ending with a structured analytical data warehouse.

-# Data Warehouse & Analytics Project

-A SQL Server-based data warehouse project built to transform raw sales data from ERP and CRM systems into a structured, analytics-ready data model.

-This project covers the complete data warehousing workflow — from loading raw CSV files and performing data cleansing to integrating the data into a dimensional model and generating analytical insights using SQL.

-> **Project Reference:** This project was developed as a hands-on learning project based on the SQL Data Warehouse Project taught by **Data with Baraa**.
-The implementation and documentation in this repository are my own work and learning experience.

----
-## About This Project

-This repository represents my hands-on practice in **SQL, data warehousing, ETL, data modeling, and data analytics**.

-Rather than focusing only on writing individual SQL queries, this project demonstrates how SQL can be used as part of a complete data pipeline — starting with raw operational data and ending with a structured analytical data warehouse.